 The City’s award-winning greenway and trail system contains nearly 100 miles of paved and natural surface trails.
 Roanoke Parks and Recreation is responsible for the maintenance of these amenities, which includes but is not limited to building trail, repairing trail and greenway damage, collecting trash, mowing, cleaning/clearing debris, and installing signage.

-To report a trail or greenway issue or concern, you can call 540-853-200 or report it on the iRoanoke App.
+To report a trail or greenway issue or concern, you can call 540-853-5867, or see the contact us page to send us a message.

 Greenway Ambassadors strive to enhance the user experience by sharing their knowledge of routes, available resources, etiquette, and respect for other users on greenway trails throughout the City of Roanoke.
 Their goal is to assist users of all ages and experience levels to have a safe, fun outdoor experience.